 The best WiFi level is called Stream+Surf.
 The service's description is unclear and we didn't know if it included streaming music or movies from Norwegian's collection or public sources like YouTube.

 Our Experiences with Norwegian's WiFi

 We flew from Helsinki to Split with Norwegian's Boeing 737-800 aircraft that had new WiFi services installed.
-We tested the free basic WiFi and also the Surf+Social Plan that cost 5 euros for the whole duration of the flight.
+We tested the free basic WiFi and also the Surf+Social Plan which cost 5 euros for the whole duration of the flight.
 The prices will most likely differ depending on the route length.
-Compared to other airlines, 5 euros is quite inexpensive price.
+Compared to other airlines, 5 euros is quite an inexpensive price.

 Remarks about the Basic WiFi

 The basic and free WiFi worked badly.
-It was really slow and there were long moments when the internet connection was totally interrupted.
+It was really slow and there were long moments when the internet connection was interrupted.
 Social media and streaming platforms were blocked as we were expecting.